U.S. sovereign bonds edged lower Wednesday as investors continued to digest the tragic terror attacks in Brussels.

 U.S. government debt prices edged lower Monday as investors focused on comments from Federal Reserve members and fluctuations in oil prices.

-U.S. stock index futures pointed to a lower open on Wednesday as low oil prices and earnings reports weighed on stocks ahead of the expected release of the Fed meeting statement in the afternoon.
+U.S. stock index futures signaled a lower open on Wall Street on Wednesday as low oil prices weighed.

 U.S. stocks closed slightly higher in low volume trade Monday, steadying after five straight weeks of gains.

 European shares ended Monday lower as the oil price came off its session lows.